KKarani1/MongoDBFinder/README.md

   * Double Click on the extracted folder "MongoDBFinder-main", and double click again on the folder "MongoDBFinder-main"
   * At this point you should see three files: MongoDBFast_github.bat, MongoDBFinder_github.bat, README.md
   * Right click on "MongoDBFast_github.bat" and Edit
-  * Microsoft Defender SmartScreen might show up, click "more info", and then "Run Anyway" (If this makes you uncomfortable, you can copy the code of the batch file on the website and paste it into your own batch file).
+  * Microsoft Defender SmartScreen might show up, click "more info", and then "Run Anyway" (If this makes you uncomfortable, you can copy the code of the batch file on the website and paste it into your own batch file)
   * Now you should see the code to the "MongoDBFast_github.bat"
-  * Although the batch file was made with the assumption that you downloaded MongoDB shell to the downloads folder and extracted it there, let's guide you through the process assuming that you haven't.
+  * Although the batch file was made with the assumption that you downloaded MongoDB shell to the downloads folder and extracted it there, let's guide you through the process assuming that you haven't
-  * erase the line after the command cd, leaving only a space.
+  * erase the line after the command cd, leaving only a space
 Before: "cd C:\Users\%username%\Downloads\mongodb-shell-windows-x86_64-4.4.5\mongodb-win32-x86_64-windows-4.4.5\bin"
 After: "cd " <- notice the spacing! it is important!
   * Leave the batch file open
   * Next, open up command prompt (press windows key, type "cmd", open the cmd prompt) *although we won't be using it for intended purpose, its drag and drop feature will allow us to find the file path of **THE BIN FOLDER** containing mongo.exe*
   * navigate to **THE BIN FOLDER** containing mongo.exe and drop-and-drop the folder onto command prompt.
 It should have created it something **similar** to "C:\Users\%username%\Downloads\mongodb-shell-windows-x86_64-4.4.5\mongodb-win32-x86_64-windows-4.4.5\bin", although not exactly.
-  * highlight over the newly created file path "C:\Users\%username%\Downloads\mongodb-shell-windows-x86_64-4.4.5\mongodb-win32-x86_64-windows-4.4.5\bin" and press Ctrl+C to copy the file path.
+  * highlight over the newly created file path "C:\Users\%username%\Downloads\mongodb-shell-windows-x86_64-4.4.5\mongodb-win32-x86_64-windows-4.4.5\bin" and press Ctrl+C to copy the file path
   * Next, go back to the open batch file and paste the file path after "cd " to make "cd C:\Users\%username%\Downloads\mongodb-shell-windows-x86_64-4.4.5\mongodb-win32-x86_64-windows-4.4.5\bin"
   * Now save the file (file > save)
   * Next, Erase the "mongo "mongodb+srv://cluster0.XXXXX.mongodb.net/myFirstDatabase" --username XXXXXXXX", we will replace this with your own connection string on MongoDB.com